Lowfood Lab

 New flavors with impact

-A transition can also be nice
+A transition can be delicious too

 What makes the Lowfood Lab unique

-Gastronomy as an engine for change
+Gastronomy as a driver of change

-Room for experiment
+Room to experiment

-What we want to achieve
+What we aim to achieve